 Assurance, Risk Management & Loss Prevention

 Communities who adopt ARM-LP programs must comply to one or more LPHQ Standards.
-Community-based organizations who adhere to the standard(s) are entitled to identify themselves with one of more ARM-LP trustmarks.
+An organization who adheres to the Standard(s) is authorized to use one (or more) LPHQ Trustmarks.

 The Member Service Qualification